Student Accessibility Services Current Office Hours:

-To request and develop your accommodation plan, make an appointment with a counsellor.
+To request and develop your accommodation plan, make an appointment with an accessibility specialist.

-There are several ways you can prepare for your first meeting with your counsellor:
+There are several ways you can prepare for your first meeting with your accessibility specialist:

 - Are you sponsored through a community agency?
-Some students with disabilities may be supported financially to come to Red River College.
+Some students with disabilities may be supported financially to come to Red River College Polytechnic.
 If this is you, please bring the contact information for your agency worker.

 - Understand your disability.
 Think about the ways your disability may have impacted you when you were in high school or when you may have gone to a post-secondary school in the past.
 What was challenging for you?
 Having awareness of yourself in this way, will be very valuable in the accommodation planning process.

 - What has been helpful to you in the past?
 Did you receive supports in the past?
 Accommodations may look a little different in college than they did in high school, but any information you can provide about supports that worked well for you, will be useful for your accessibility specialist.